pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/edge-documentation-playbook.md

 1. In each of the three folders (e.g. `pcf-2-7-bind`, `pcf-2-7-staging`, and `pcf-2-7-production`) open `plan.yml` and change version numbers.

 Only two pipelines should be in `cf-current`: the current release version, ane the new edge version.
 When a new edge version is created, the oldest version is moved to `cf-previous-versions`.
-For example, when PCF 2.6 is released and the edge version goes from PCF 2.6 to PCF 2.7, PCF 2.5 must be moved to `cf-previous-versions`.
+For example, when Pivotal Platform 2.6 is released and the edge version goes from Pivotal Platform 2.6 to Pivotal Platform 2.7, Pivotal Platform 2.5 must be moved to `cf-previous-versions`.

-To move a pipeline to `cf-previous-versions`, do the following:
+To move a pipeline to `cf-previous-versions`:

 1. Navigate to **concourse-scripts-docs/scripts-docs/cf-previous-versions**: `cd ~/workspace/concourse-scripts-docs/scripts-docs/cf-previous-versions` (or `cd ../cf-previous-versions` if already in `cf-current`)